CaptainMirage/Temperature-Converter/README.md

 1. Identifies the temperature scale (F, C, or K)
 2. Parses the numerical value
-3. Converts the temperature to the other two scales
+3. Converts the temperature to the other two scales (i dont wanna ask the user cuz frankly i dont care)
 4. Returns the results formatted to three decimal places

 ## Usage